DFHack/dfhack/docs/Lua API.rst

 List class
 ----------

 The List widget implements a simple list with paging.
+You can click on a list item to call the ``on_submit`` callback for that item.

 It has the following attributes: